mik-moo/bikesharing/README.md

 - The hightest number of trips is 5:00-6:00pm on Mondays, Tuesdays and Thursdays.

-- Of users that disclosed, males had the hightest usage rate, especially during work day commute hours.
+- Of users that disclosed, males had the highest usage rate, especially during work day commute hours.

 - A large number of males are subscribers and have the highest usage every day of the week compared to females and unknown.